 The Town of Haverhill, Florida (the "Town"), was incorporated May 11, 1950, and organized pursuant to the Laws of Florida, Chapter 59-1330, House Bill 1753.
-The Town is governed by an Elected Mayor, who serves as the Chief Administrative Officer for the Town.
+The Town is governed by a five member Council, elected at large for two year staggered terms.
+A Mayor and Vice Mayor are elected annually from among the sitting Council Members.
+The Town Administrator serves as the Chief Administrative Officer of the Town.
 The Town provides the following services to its residents: public safety, sanitation, streets, and general administrative services.
 The Town Council is responsible for legislative and fiscal control of the Town.